Dora Pontious 1933 - 2020 - Obituary

-Dorie is survived by her children, Michelle (Gary) Schmitz of Lyons, Toni (Mark) Borton of Montpelier, Linda (Michael) Zenk of Chicago, Ill., Norman Pontious of Defiance, and Sherri Borton of Onsted; 21 grandchildren; 43 great-grandchildren; and eight great-great grandchildren.
+Dorie is survived by her children, Michelle (Gary) Schmitz of Lyons, Ohio, Toni (Mark) Borton of Montpelier, Linda (Michael) Zenk of Chicago, Norman Pontious of Defiance, Sherri Borton of Onsted; and 21 grandchildren; 43 great-grandchildren and eight great-great grandchildren.

-She was also preceded in death by a son, Kyle Pontious, and the father of her children, Ronald Pontious.
+She was preceded in death by her parents; a son, Kyle Pontious and the father of her children, Ronald Pontious.

 Per Dorie's request, cremation has taken place.
-A memorial service for Dorie will be held 11 a.m.
-Saturday, Aug.
-22, 2020, at the home of Gary and Shellie Schmitz, 15442 County Road 12, in Lyons, with Rev. William Van Valkenburg officiating.
-A reception and fellowship will follow.
+A memorial service for Dorie will take place on Saturday, Aug.
+22, 2020, at 11 a.m. at the home of Gary and Shellie Schmitz, 15442 County Rd.
+12, Lyons, Ohio 43533, with the Rev. William Van Valkenburg officiating, followed by a reception and fellowship.
 Burial will be private in Lyons Cemetery.

 Memorial contributions in Dora's honor may be made to the Lyons Fire Department or to Hospice of Defiance.